phockett/Quantum-Metrology-with-Photoelectrons/Alignment/readme.md

 2. Application to rotational state-resolved scenarios.
 (In preparation.)
 3. [Application to multi-state cases and wavepackets.](https://github.com/phockett/Quantum-Metrology-with-Photoelectrons/blob/master/Alignment/Alignment-3.ipynb)

 For more details and background, see a [Very Brief Introduction to Angular Momentum (lecture notes)](https://doi.org/10.6084/m9.figshare.4003371.v2), and the textbooks from Blum [1] and Zare [2].
+For a good general introduction to density matrices, try Fano's paper [Description of States in Quantum Mechanics by Density Matrix and Operator Techniques](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.29.74).
 The treatment herein is drawn primarily from Blum.

 *Note: some maths rendering issues may be apparent with NBviewer and some browsers.*